-The New Hampshire Department of Education (NHDOE) has partnered with the Center for Collaborative Education (CCE) and the National Center for the Improvement of Educational Assessment (NCIEA) to develop capacity in school districts for the use of performance assessment to build and measure student mastery of college and career ready competencies.
+The New Hampshire Department of Education (NHDOE) has partnered withthe National Center for the Improvement of Educational Assessment (NCIEA) and the Center for Collaborative Education (CCE) to develop capacity in school districts for the use of performance assessment to build and measure student mastery of college and career ready competencies.
 The NHDOE policy requiring all high school courses to be aligned to local competencies is one step the state has already taken to foster new practices of assessment that promote and assess “deeper levels of understanding important academic content and skills.”

 The foundational principles of this initiative are:

 The NH Performance Assessment Network is an exciting multi-year initiative that engages New Hampshire’s school districts in building and implementing valid and reliable performance assessments aligned to NH state and local competencies.
 Performance assessments are multi-step assignment tasks with clear criteria, expectations, and processes which measure how well a student transfers knowledge and applies complex skills to create or refine an original product.

 In general, 5 days of institute training with school/district teams include a two-day statewide summer institute and three days during the school year conducted regionally.
 Regional meetings are hosted by participant schools, with sessions focused on sharing the host school’s approach to integrating performance assessment into teaching and learning.
 Opportunities for additional support and sharing on different aspects of creating, administering, and using data from quality performance assessments occur throughout the year.